prog-1/boolean-algebra-01/README.md

 ## Truth Table

-You are given the following situation:
+You are given the following claims:

 > If Jones did not meet Smith last night (A), then either Smith was a
 > murderer (B), or Jones is telling a lie (C).
 If Smith was not a murderer,